thiag0coelho/RentMovie/RentMovie/Repository/WhyRepository.md

 ﻿Direct access queries via ADO should be located in Repository layer.
-Altough there's articles saying Repository & Unit of Work pattern are dead on asp.net core, as EF Core have it built in, but for Dapper i think it still makes sense.
+Altough there's articles saying Repository & Unit of Work patterns are dead on asp.net core, as EF Core have it built in, but for Dapper i think _Repository pattern_ still makes sense.